openquoll/react-mug/README.md

 In a mug, the fields adjacent to the `construction` field are called attachments.
 They don't affect state logic but can help organize it in object-oriented flavor.

-Specially, the utility `attach` can help bundle a mug and its actions into one bundle.
+Specially, the utility `attach` can help pack a mug and its actions into one bundle.

 ```tsx
 // AMug.ts